Baker cyst

 What to expect from your doctor

-Your health care provider is likely to ask you a number of questions, such as:
+Your healthcare professional likely will ask you several questions, such as:

-- Do you feel pain or stiffness all the time, or does the pain come and go with activity?
+• Do you feel pain or stiffness all the time, or only during certain activities?